 Sisterhood Circle is a safe space for women of color across Elon’s campus, that meets bi-weekly, to discuss topics relevant to your experience at a predominantly white institution.
 Come meet and talk with your fellow students, faculty and staff as we take time to discuss things that relate women of color.
 We all come from various backgrounds and ethnicities, and we should be proud to recognize that.
 If you identify as an individual from an underrepresented group, please consider joining us for Sisterhood Circle!

 The Women of Color Institute is an empowering and interactive event catered specifically for women of color.
 It is designed to address and uplift women of color by providing tool to navigate issues related to being a woman of color in corporate and entrepreneurial environments, relationships, health, self-discovery, and education.

-The Multicultural Center houses a television/VCR/DVD player and a number of computers.
-The Multicultural Center offers a wonderful selection of educational materials consisting of books, games, videotapes, magazines, and scholarship guides relevant to cultural diversity.
+The Center for Race, Ethnicity & Diversity Education houses a television/VCR/DVD player and a number of computers.
+The Center for Race, Ethnicity & Diversity Education offers a wonderful selection of educational materials consisting of books, games, videotapes, magazines, and scholarship guides relevant to cultural diversity.
 Most items in the center are available for checkout with a valid Phoenix card.